 - Feb 13th to Mar 19th - Rotation 4 (students can begin selecting thesis lab at the end of this rotation)

 - Mar 20nd to Apr 23rd - Rotation 5 (optional)

 The laboratory rotations provide students with the opportunity to broaden their scientific experience in Computational Biology and Bioinformatics and are the basis for ultimately choosing the laboratory for their thesis research.
 There is a CBB-specific version of the BBS Rotation Guide available as a pdf.
-The CBB Registrar maintains a notebook with short reports about all the rotations that CBB students have done in the past.
-Entering students are encouraged to consult this resource.
+The CBB Registrar also maintains a notebook with short reports about all the rotations that CBB students have done in the past.
+Entering students are encouraged to consult these resources.

 Students should take time early on to acquaint themselves with the science that is being conducted in the labs of the CBB faculty.
 For example:

 - Visits to group meetings are encouraged.
-Schedules for group meetings are generally listed on the faculty websites (cbb.yale.edu/faculty-labs has links).
+Schedules for group meetings are generally listed on the faculty website.
 After reviewing the work being conducted in the lab of your interest, make an appointment to speak with the P.I. and have ready an idea of the type of work you are interested in.

 - Several BBS departments schedule retreats during the fall to acquaint BBS students with the research being performed by their faculty.
-All first year BBS students are invited.
-The CBB Retreat is scheduled for September 7, 2012 in New Haven.
+All first year BBS students are invited and expected to attend either the MBB Retreat or the MCDB retreat.

 What happens during rotations?

-Both student and PI are required to submit evaluations at the end of the rotation.
-Forms will be sent by the registrar.
-It is expected that the forms will be returned within a two-week period.
+Both students and PIs are required to submit evaluations sent by the registrar at the end of the rotation.
+It is expected that the given forms will be returned within a two-week period.
 The student’s version will be added to the rotation notebook for future students to consult.